OfficeDev/office-js-docs-reference/docs/requirement-sets/common/open-browser-window-api-requirement-sets.md

 The OpenBrowserWindow API set enables add-ins to open a browser to accomplish tasks that cannot always be done in the sandboxed webview control within the add-in itself; for example, downloading a PDF file when the webview control is provided by Microsoft Edge.

 Office Add-ins run across multiple versions of Office.
-The following table lists the OpenBrowserWindow API requirement sets, Office client applications that support that requirement set, and the **minimum** builds or versions for those applications.
+The following table lists the OpenBrowserWindow API requirement sets, the supported Office client applications, and the **minimum** builds or versions for those applications where applicable.

 | Requirement set | Office on Windows<br>- Microsoft 365 subscription<br>- retail perpetual Office 2016 and later | Office on Windows<br>(volume-licensed perpetual) | Office on Mac | Office on iPad | Office on the web | Office Online Server |
 |:-----|:-----|:-----|:-----|:-----|:-----|:-----|